Featured image of post Build Distributed Systems with Dapr: A Hands-On Microservices Guide

 python -m venv venv

-source venv/bin/activate
+source venv/bin/activate # On Windows: venv\Scripts\activate

 pip install flask==3.0.3 requests

-Creating the Inventory Service Code
+2. Create the Service Code

 1